homer0/packages/packages/personal/oxlint-config/README.md

 export default createConfig({
   configs: ['node'],
   tests: 'directory',
-  ts: true,
 });
 ```

 `configs` accepts exactly one environment: `node` or `browser`.
-Set `ts: true` to apply the native TypeScript policy to TypeScript files.
+Native TypeScript policy is enabled by default; set `ts: false` to disable it.
 It does not enable type-aware rules or require the TypeScript compiler.

 ### Browser